Joe Moreira

+Career

 Mixed martial arts

-Even while being involved with his U.S. Jiu-Jitsu organization, Moreira continued competing.
-Following his long string of Jiu-Jitsu and Judo victories, he decided to test his skills in mixed martial arts competition via the Ultimate Fighting Championship.
+Following his long string of Jiu-Jitsu and Judo victories, Moreira decided to test his skills in mixed martial arts competition via the Ultimate Fighting Championship.
 On February 16, 1996, Moreira fought the six-foot-eight-inch, 360-pound Paul Varelans in the UFC 8 and lost by a narrow decision.
 He competed again the following year at UFC 14, winning his first match against Yuri Vaulin by unanimous decision, putting him in the finals of the Middleweight bracket.
 After his bout however, the on-site doctor concluded Moreira showed signs of a concussion, and did not clear him to fight, leading to Moreira being replaced by an alternate.

-Vale Tudo Training

-Following the appearance in the UFC, Moreira encountered his first controversy with the Brazilian Jiu-Jitsu world.
-At a time when there was an unwritten rule that black belts were prohibited from teaching Jiu-Jitsu techniques to non-Brazilian vale tudo fighters, Moreira started to teach his good friend, Kimo Leopoldo.
-The Brazilian Jiu-Jitsu community was shocked by his breach of protocol and labeled Moreira a traitor.

-Eighteen months later, following his first MMA victory over Uri Vaulin at the UFC 14, Moreira shocked the Brazilian Jiu-Jitsu community again by revealing that he trained with Marco Ruas to fight the Russian boxer - without the help of the Gracie family or anyone else from the Brazilian Jiu-Jitsu community.
-Seeing the good ground technique presented by Ruas, who trained in Jiu-Jitsu for 15 years, Moreira gave him a Brazilian Jiu-Jitsu black belt and caused a commotion among his fellow Brazilians.
-These two important decisions helped pave the way for his cross training to take its now-prominent role in fight training.